turingschool/front-end-curriculum/lessons/module-1/html-1.md

 We use HTML tags to mark up text to show its semantic meaning.
 The browser uses these tags to structure the document. _Most_ tags have an opening and closing tag, but a few do not.
 Images—defined using the `<img>` tag do not have a closing tag for instance.

+_Note: Elements which do not have closing tags and cannot have content are called [empty elements](https://developer.mozilla.org/en-US/docs/Glossary/Empty_element)_.

 Consider the following:

 ```html